Custom JQL Functions

 Examples

-Sometimes you will have a complex query that is required for, for example, generating release notes.
-Expecting users to type it all correctly is unlikely to work.
-This function allows you to take a complex query, and parameterize it to something simpler.
+Sometimes you need a complex query for tasks like generating release notes, but expecting users to type it correctly every time is unreliable.
+This function lets you define a complex query once and expose it as a simple, parameterized alias.

-In this contrived example, running issueFunction in releaseNotes(1.1), will actually run project = JRA and fixVersion = 1.1 and affectedVersion = 1.1.
+In this example, running issueFunction in releaseNotes("1.1") executes project = JRA AND fixVersion = 1.1 AND affectedVersion = 1.1.
+In practice, the underlying query would typically be far more complex.

 package com.onresolve.jira.groovy.jql